Why are some people short and others tall? Why do some have blue eyes, some brown and others green? Genes, right?

 Your DNA test results and personalised recommendations are always within easy reach – on the computer or smartphone through our safe online GenePlanet app.

 How to use your PRS results?

 You should consider altering your lifestyle in a way to address your increased risks.
 If you’re at an increased risk, you should also consider medical advice and screening tests at a younger age.
 If you’re proactive, a PRS test can potentially have a huge positive impact.

 However, you should not take comfort in decreased risk.
 Unfortunately, a PRS result is not a definitive risk score and your risk might be higher due to undetected mutations.

 That’s why you also should not postpone the established screening programmes, even if your risk is decreased.

 As said, your PRS results are not a definitive risk prediction.
 Think of increased risk as a valuable tool to help you take timely preventive measures and protect your health in the future.

-Keep in mind that the PRS test is not a diagnostic test, does not discover diseases and the result is not a diagnosis.
+Keep in mind that the PRS is not a diagnostic tool, does not discover diseases and the result is not a diagnosis.
 It should never be used instead of a visit to the doctor.

-The difference between Cancer risk (PRS) and Cancer Screen tests
+The difference between MyHealth's Cancer risk (PRS) chapter and the Cancer Screen test?

 So what is the difference?
 PRS deals with the polygenic component of the disease only, and rare pathogenic cancer-causing mutations are detected with our Cancer Screen test.